Directors UK does not make any tax deductions from either UK or foreign distributions.

 1. In most cases, under the overseas tax rules, Directors UK is regarded as being the ‘beneficial owner’ of the underlying copyright, and hence the entity which suffers the tax deductions.
 In these cases, it is our understanding that our members to whom we make the onward distributions will not be eligible to claim tax relief.

-2. Payments by the Spanish society, DAMA, to Directors UK are based on allocations by DAMA to individual Directors UK members.
-Under the Spanish tax rules, the individual Directors UK members are regarded as the ‘beneficial owner’ of the underlying copyright.
-Consequently, allocations to Directors UK members whose tax residence is outside of the UK will be subject to deduction of withholding tax by DAMA.
-We understand that following onward distribution by Directors UK, these members should be entitled to claim tax relief on the tax that has been deducted from their DAMA payments when submitting a tax return in their country of tax residence.
-If making such a claim, they will probably be required to obtain a certificate of tax deducted from DAMA (this cannot be provided by Directors UK).
+2. Payments to Directors UK by the following societies are based on allocations to individual Directors UK members:- DAMA (Spain), DHFR (Croatia), SIAE (Italy).
+Under their respective local tax rules, the individual Directors UK members are regarded as the ‘beneficial owner’ of the underlying copyright.
+Consequently, allocations to Directors UK members whose tax residence is outside of the UK will be subject to deduction of withholding tax by these societies.
+We understand that following onward distribution by Directors UK, these members should be entitled to claim tax relief on the tax that has been deducted from the payments from the above societies when submitting a tax return in their country of tax residence.
+If making such a claim, they will probably be required to obtain a certificate of tax deducted from the relevant society (this cannot be provided by Directors UK).

 All Directors UK distributions relate to royalties from audio-visual rights which, under UK income tax legislation, fall within the classification of royalties relating to intellectual property (copyright).